-I. SBI features:
+SBI features

-a) Tabular view of SBIs created by Device Providers along with the status
+Tabular view of SBIs created by Device Providers along with the status

-b) Approve/ Reject SBIs on clicking Approve/Reject in action menu of Pending for Approval records
+Approve/ Reject SBIs on clicking Approve/Reject in action menu of Pending for Approval records

-c) View submitted SBI details : Either on clicking on view option in action menu of any of the submitted SBI details in the tabular view or by clicking on the active row item itself, it navigates to View SBI details page
+View submitted SBI details : Either on clicking on view option in action menu of any of the submitted SBI details in the tabular view or by clicking on the active row item itself, it navigates to View SBI details page

-d) Deactivate an SBI on clicking Deactivate option in action item of activated records in Tabular view screen
+Deactivate an SBI on clicking Deactivate option in action item of activated records in Tabular view screen

-e) Linked Devices of a given SBI can be viewed through a filtered search on the pre-selected SBI
+Linked Devices of a given SBI can be viewed through a filtered search on the pre-selected SBI

-II.
 Device features:

-a) Tabular view of Devices created by Device Providers along with the status
+Tabular view of Devices created by Device Providers along with the status

-b) Approve/ Reject devices on clicking Approve/Reject in action menu of Pending for Approval records
+Approve/ Reject devices on clicking Approve/Reject in action menu of Pending for Approval records

-c) View submitted Device details : Either on clicking on view option in action menu of any of the submitted API key details in the tabular view or by clicking on the row item itself, it navigates to View device details page
+View submitted Device details : Either on clicking on view option in action menu of any of the submitted API key details in the tabular view or by clicking on the row item itself, it navigates to View device details page

-d) Deactivate device on clicking Deactivate option in action item of activated records in Tabular view screen
+Deactivate device on clicking Deactivate option in action item of activated records in Tabular view screen

 List of all SBIs created by various different device providers are available here.
 Any SBIs that are pending for approval can be approved/ rejected

-( to approve/ reject SBI)
+Approve or reject SBI

 The SBI can be approved or rejected by partner admin by going to Dashboard → SBI-Device → List of SBIs.